SC Langenthal

-Schlittschuh Club Langenthal known as SC Langenthal is a Swiss ice hockey team that currently competes in the third tier, MyHockey League.
+Schlittschuh Club Langenthal known as SC Langenthal is a Swiss amateur ice hockey team that currently competes in the third tier, MyHockey League.
 They played in the Swiss League, the second tier of the main professional ice hockey league in Switzerland, from 2001 to 2023.
 In 2012, 2017 and 2019 the team has won the Swiss League title.
 The club withdrew from professional hockey following the 2022–23 season.